emijayne/hamon_pantheon/themes/fortytwo/STARTERKIT/README.md

   * JS Hint, and uglify;
   * Cache clear when you change php, inc or info files in the theme;
   * BrowserSync is also added, but initially disabled.
-You can enable it by changing the `enable_bs` value in the gulpfile.js to true and setting the correct `bs_proxy_host` value.
-This must be the url to your local server.
+You can enable it by changing the `enable_bs` value in the `gulp.config.json` file to true and setting the correct `bs_proxy_host` value.
+This has to be the url to your local dev environment.